Foundation for Defense of Democracies: Center on Cyber and Technology Innovation

 The Center on Cyber and Technology Innovation (CCTI) conducts research and analysis to address cybersecurity threats to U.S. government, private sector, and allied nations while supporting technology innovation.
 The center analyzes adversaries' strategies and develops technological, governance, and policy responses.
 CCTI houses CSC 2.0, the successor organization to the Cyberspace Solarium Commission.

+Center on Economic and Financial Power

+The Center on Economic and Financial Power (CEFP) studies national economic security and the use of US economic and financial policy in relation to international security and geopolitical challenges.
+Its research focuses on how the United States government applies these tools in support of national objectives.

+Center on Military and Political Power

+The Center on Military and Political Power (CMPP) conducts research and analysis on defense strategies, national security policy, and military capabilities.
+Its work examines issues related to deterrence, geopolitical competition, and the security interests of the United States and its allies.
+Its senior director is Bradley Bowman.

+The center was established in May 2019, and formally launched at the FDD conference "Rising to the Threat: Revitalizing America's Military and Political Power".

 China Program

 The FDD's China Program is a research initiative focused on analyzing and responding to the economic, technological, and security-related activities of the Chinese Communist Party and the potential threat they pose to US national security.
 The program draws on expertise across economic, military, technological, cyber, and political domains.
 The China Program is chaired by Matt Pottinger, who served as the Deputy National Security Advisor from 2019 to 2021.

 In June 2023, a delegation from FDD joined by Israeli experts visited Taiwan and met with President Tsai Ing-wen.
 The delegation discussed mutual threats and asymmetric warfare strategies.
 In 2024, members of the China Program held a tabletop exercise in Taipei to examine China's economic and cyber-coercion against Taiwan.